MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 ### Document the end-to-end attribute flow and transformations

-You've identified the schema requirements of your applications and the available worker fields from your system-of-record sources.
+You've identified the schema requirements of your applications and the available worker fields from your system of record sources.
 Now document the paths for how those fields flow through Microsoft Entra and, optionally, Windows Server AD and SAP Cloud Identity Services, to the applications.

 In some cases, the attributes required by the applications don't correspond directly to the data values available from the source.
 Then it's necessary to transform the values before those values can be supplied to the target application.